 Turn Off HDMI CEC Device Control

-1. Launch your Fire TV or go to the home screen by clicking on the Home button on your FireStick remote.
+1. Launch your Fire TV or go to the home screen by clicking the Home button on your FireStick remote.

 3. Scroll down and select Display & Sounds.